§ 1 - Introduction

 Reflex is a free package (previously commercial) which provides a complete emulation of a 6809 processor based computer system, running the TSC FLEX operating system over the Percom PSYMON monitor ROM with a useful command extension set.
 It runs under Win95; an older version is also available to run under the Amiga's OS (2.04 or higher).
-On a modern PC (By "modern", I mean anything later than a 60 MHz Pentium) the emulator is faster than the original computer system was.
+On any PC from a 60 MHz Pentium on up, the emulator is faster than the original computer system was.

 This manual documents the emulation itself.
 A good place to look for documentation on much of the software in the emulation is the Flex User's Group.
 Here's a link to an excellent book on 6809 programming.